-From supply chain management to decentralised applications, here’s your ultimate guide to the VeChain platform and VEN tokens.
+From supply chain management to decentralised applications, here’s your ultimate guide to VeChain.

-Let's take a closer look at the platform behind it all, how it works, and where VEN tokens fit into the equation.
+Let's take a closer look at the platform behind it all, how it works, and where VET & VTHO tokens fit into the equation.

 What is VeChain?

-VeChain is a blockchain company focused on products and information.
+VeChain is a blockchain focused on providing blockchain solutions to real-world enterprise problems.
 In its own words, VeChain "strives to build a trust-free and distributed business ecosystem, which is self-circulating and scalable".

 Where to buy VeChain